Pico-charged particles explaining 511 keV line and XENON1T signal: Bounds on the parameters of the model

-In general for an arbitrary ratio of $\delta/\epsilon$, the coupling of $A'$ to the electrons, $q'$, can be nonzero.
+In this section, we first enumerate the bounds from cosmology and stellar cooling.
+We then argue how these bounds from supernova can be relaxed by identifying the $U_X(1)$ symmetry with $L_\mu-L_\tau$.
+We revisit the various bounds after such identification.
+We then discuss the bounds on the fraction of the dark matter that has decayed into $C\bar{C}$ from various considerations.

 For $A'$ lighter than a few MeV, $A'$ can contribute as effective relativistic degrees of freedom, $\delta N_{eff}$, during nucleosynthesis era on which there are strong bounds.
 Requiring $\delta N_{eff}<1$ then implies $q'<10^{-9} (m_{A'}/{\rm MeV})^{1/2}$.
 As shown by Landau and Yang, a spin one particle such as $A'$ cannot decay into a pair of photons \cite{Yang}. $A'$ with a mass of keV can however decay into $\gamma \gamma \gamma$ via an electron loop with a rate of $\sim m_{A'}(q'e^3)^2/(100 \pi^3 (16\pi^2)^2)$.
 For $100~e{\rm V}<m_{A'}<100 ~{\rm k}e{\rm V}$, there are very strong bounds (as strong as $10^{-15}$) on $q'$ from stellar cooling \cite{stellar} which requires at least a partial cancellation between $\delta$ and $\epsilon$.
 For $m_{A'}\sim$MeV, the strongest bound on $q'$ is slightly below $10^{-10}$ which comes from supernova cooling \cite{super-10,Dent:2012mx}.
 This bound can be relaxed if $A'$ has an extra interaction that can trap it inside the supernova core or can result in a decay into the SM particles with a decay length smaller than $\sim 10$~m.

 Let us take a coupling of $g_{\tau-\mu}A_\mu'(\bar{\nu}_\tau \gamma^\mu \nu_\tau-\bar{\nu}_\mu \gamma^\mu \nu_\mu)$ which comes from identifying $U_X(1)$ with the anomaly free $L_\mu-L_\tau$ symmetry.
 For $g_{\tau-\mu}>{\rm few}\times 10^{-7} ({\rm MeV}/m_{A'})^{1/2}$, $A'$ can decay inside the supernova core to $\nu_\mu\bar{\nu}_\mu$ and $\nu_\tau \bar{\nu}_\tau$ with decay length much smaller than the supernova core size so the bound on $q'$ can be relaxed.
 Indeed, $L_\mu-L_\tau$ gauge interaction at one-loop level induces $\delta$ with $\delta=(e g_{\tau-\mu}/12 \pi^2)\log [m_\tau^2/m_\mu^2]\simeq 0.014 g_{\tau-\mu}$ \cite{Kamada:2015era}.
 Taking $g_{\tau-\mu}\sim 10^{-5}$ and $\delta \sim 10^{-7}$, the value of $(q'g_{\tau-\mu})^{1/2}$ will be below the bound from Borexino \cite{Bellini:2011rx,Harnik:2012ni} and GEMMA \cite{Beda:2009kx,Harnik:2012ni}.
 Moreover, the bounds from the beam dump experiments \cite{stellar} as well as from supernova cooling are relaxed because of the fast decay of $A'$ to $\nu_\mu \bar{\nu}_\mu$ and $\nu_\tau \bar{\nu}_\tau$ pairs.
 Thus, with $m_{A'}\sim$few MeV, $g_{\tau-\mu}\sim 10^{-5}$ and $\delta \sim 10^{-7}$ (therefore $q' \sim 3 \times 10^{-8}$), all the bounds will be respected.
 However, neutrinos obtain a new flavor-dependent self interaction with a rate comparable (or even larger than) the weak interaction.
 This can affect the neutrino emission duration as well as flavor composition of the emitted neutrinos which can be tested in case of future observation of neutrino burst from supernova explosion.
 At this range of the parameters, when the temperature drops below $m_{A'}$ in the early universe, $A'$ is both in thermodynamical equilibrium with the neutrinos and with the electrons so, unlike dark matter which interact either with the plasma or with $\nu$ \cite{Wilkinson:2016gsy}, the $A'$ decay does not lead to a new contribution to $N_{eff}$.